bsyh/brax/README.md

 ## Contributor's Background
 - **Programming Skills**:
-  - 2 years of professional Python experience.
+  - 2 years of professional software development experience.
   - Proficient in MuJoCo simulator, XML, RL training algorithms (PPO), Brax, and JAX.
   - Experience with scikit-learn, PyTorch, and TensorFlow.
   - Familiarity with cloud and embedded Linux environments.